 Fixable Refusal Reasons

-For the following "Fixable Refusal Reasons," CAS will, upon discovery of the Fixable Refusal Reason, contact you, advise you via email of the Refusal Reason, and give you a reasonable period of time to (i) correct the Fixable Refusal Reason or "Grade it Another Way" (as defined below), as applicable, OR (ii) send the item back to you and give you a credit in the amount of 50% of the cost you paid to grade the refused item, so you have a second chance to send something else in, but we still receive some payment for our services (the "Second Chance Credit"), each as outlined below:
+For the following "Fixable Refusal Reasons," CAS will, upon discovery of the Fixable Refusal Reason, contact you, advise you via email of the Refusal Reason, 30 days to (i) correct the Fixable Refusal Reason or "Grade it Another Way" (as defined below), as applicable, OR (ii) send the item back to you and give you a credit in the amount of 50% of the cost you paid to grade the refused item, so you have a second chance to send something else in, but we still receive some payment for our services (the "Second Chance Credit"), each as outlined below:

 - If your collectible is incomplete (i.e., missing a weapon or other accessory), we will let you know and allow you to locate the missing accessory and send it in to be paired with the other item(s) so that they are complete.